mj1911/PDF_FixHairlines/README.md

 # PDF_FixHairlines
-Python 3 tool to decompress PDF file(s), parse for thin line weights, resize these, and recompress.
+Python 3 tool to decompress PDF file(s), parse for thin line weights in binary, resize these, and recompress.

-Useful for fixing "hairlines" and barely-visible lines.
-Win/Linux, python 3.
-Uses GhostScript for compression routines.
-Get it from https://www.ghostscript.com/download.html
+Useful for fixing "hairlines" (zero-weight lines, one pixel wide at all resolutions) and barely-visible thin lines.
+Tested on Win/Linux, needs [GhostScript](https://www.ghostscript.com/download.html) for compression routines.